realpython/python-guide/docs/scenarios/web.rst

 `Extensions <http://flask.pocoo.org/extensions/>`_ available that may suit your needs.
 Or, you can easily use any library you want yourself!

-Flask is default choice for any Python web application that isn't a good fit for Django.

 Tornado
 --------